polar-app/polar-app/web/js/apps/repository/upload/UPLOADS.md

 - progress indicators as a file is being uploaded
 - tags are computed on directories so the directory structure is mirrored

 TODO:
   - FIXME: the progress callbacks don't currently work and they stay indeterminate
   - It would be great if you could drop the files on a directory in the sidebar
+  - Test on Safari
+  - Test on Firefox
+  - Test on Windows